athulkharsham/my_turtlebot3/README.md

 To begin with

-1. Start the human world with turtlebot3
+1. Start the empty world with turtlebot3
 ```sh
 ros2 launch turtlebot3_gazebo empty_world.launch.py
 ```